 - The Severity Of Your Addiction

-Other factors such as poorly controlled mental health issues will be taken into consideration.
-Poor education is another thing that’s likely to be looked into, as if a child is missing a lot of school it shows that their needs aren’t being properly provided for.
-The state will want to know that your children are fed, loved and attend school, an alcohol addiction alone isn’t a reason to lose custody.
+Other factors, such as poorly controlled mental health issues, will be taken into consideration.
+Poor education is another thing that’s likely to be looked into.
+If a child is missing a lot of school, it shows their needs aren’t being properly provided for.
+The state will want to know that your children are fed, loved, and attend school.
+An alcohol addiction alone isn’t a reason to lose custody.
 In fact, seeing that you’re seeing help and doing something about the issue will go in your favor, rather than letting things spiral and get worse.
 Completing treatment can increase the chance that the person retains custody of their child, so if you’re afraid to lose your children when getting admitted to an alcohol rehab center it’s important not to be.

 Seeking Rehabilitation & Professional Help As A Family